Green party threatens to drop support for French government

 “Does this government want, yes or no, the Greens by its side?” he said at a party meeting.
 “The answer is in its hands.”

-Former environment minister, Socialist Delphine Batho, was fired in July after she criticised the government’s plans to cut her ministry’s budget by 7 percent next year.
+Former environment minister, Socialist Delphine Batho, was fired in July after she criticized the government’s plans to cut her ministry’s budget by 7 percent next year.

-The Greens agreed at the time to stay in the cabinet, but said they would scrutinise the government’s environment policies included in the 2014 budget, to be presented on Sept.
-25.
+The Greens agreed at the time to stay in the cabinet, but said they would scrutinize the government’s environment policies included in the 2014 budget, to be presented on September 25.

 Party members were angered on Wednesday when Martin indicated that a tax break for diesel fuel would not be dropped, only to say later that he had been misunderstood.
 The government has since said no decision has yet been taken.